 The 2023 Grant Cycle is currently closed.
 The next global funding cycle will open in Fall 2023.

 In addition to the general eligibility guidelines described on the Fellowships & Grants page, the following guidelines are currently in effect for this program:

 |Who:||Artists, scholars, and arts professionals who intend to live in New York City for an immersive cultural experience and foster cross-cultural dialogue.
 Applicants interested in pursuing fellowship projects and activities while building relationships with other members of the awarded New York cohort would be an ideal fit|

 |Eligible Fields:||Eligible fields|

-ACC staff will provide guidance and help arranging a program of activities tailored to the individual goals and interests of each fellow.
-This may include:
+ACC staff will provide guidance and help arrange activities tailored to the individual goals and interests of each fellow.
+These may include:

 Applicants may apply with a focused research project, but open-ended exploration is also allowed and encouraged.
 Examples of common activities include:

 - Observing contemporary trends in an art practice or best practices in a professional field

 - Seeking creative inspiration by attending performances, exhibitions, or other cultural events

 - Meeting peers to exchange knowledge and ideas